mate-desktop/mate-desktop.org/blog/20140317-galculator-coming-to-mate.md

   * Copy and paste
   * Available in more than 20 translations.

-Like MATE galculator has a commitmet to GTK2 and GTK3 and is actively maintained.
+Like MATE galculator has a commitment to GTK2 and GTK3 and is actively maintained.

 ## Why ditch mate-calc?